kudy01/zendesk-coding-challenge/README.md

 The browser should start the application in [http://localhost:3001](http://localhost:3001)

-Note: The client would start on a different port than server so make sure to allow the client to run in a separate port.
+Note: The client would start on a different port than the server so make sure to allow the client to run in a separate port.

 #### Run Tests